drusso85/ng2-scroll-to/README.md

 npm install ng2-scroll-to --save
 ```
 ## Usage
-Import the directive and add it to the directives array of your component.
+Import ScrollToModule and add it to the imports array of your component.